rkrx/php-simple-router/README.md

 php-simple-router
 =================

-A simple, unopinionated routing approach.
+A simple, nearly unopinionated routing approach.

 Workflow:

 1.)
 Define some routes.
 Routes are some arrays identified by a unique key.
 The data-part is completely up to you.
 If you want something special in you data-part, go on and define it there.

 2.)
-Call [Router](./src/Router.php) and pass the routes-array to it.
+Instanciate [Router](./src/Router.php) and pass the routes-array to it.
 The router does nothing more than lookup a data-array who's key is matching the incoming REQUEST_URI (for example).
-So the return-value of $router->resolve() is the value-part of the matching key.
+So the return-value of $router->lookup() is the value-part of the matching key.

 3.)
 Do something with the data-array.
 For example, you can merge the $_GET- or $_POST-params into some data-key, do some post-processing, whatever.

 4.)
-Optionally utilize [Dispatcher](./src/Dispatcher.php) to call some arbitary class.
-The dispatcher does not require the class to implement a specific class nor does it require special parameters for the constructor or the targeted method.
-Here is some magic that gets applied.
-The constructor of [Dispatcher](./src/Dispatcher.php) requires a class that implements the [ServiceLocater](./src/ServiceLocater.php)-Interface.
-The constructor-variables of the targeted class are then instanciated by the [ServiceLocater](./src/ServiceLocater.php) and passed over.

-This does not happen for the method-call, but here is some magic applied, too.
-The name of the variables in the method must match to the array-keys of $params, passed to [Dispatcher::invoke](./src/Dispatcher.php#L27).
+Optionally utilize a Dispatcher to call some arbitary class.

 This is what the bootstrap could look like: